 The virtual classroom has been around a lot longer than most of us realize.
 In 1995 I worked for a health insurer in Connecticut, and we were using a now-defunct platform as part of our "Distance Education" initiative.

 That's almost two decades of virtual events, and a global pandemic that forced us into more virtual training than we were ready for, and our industry still struggles to design successful programs.

-Virtual classroom platforms now include a plethora of tools meant to encourage learner participation.
-We have whiteboards, breakout rooms, polls, text-based chat.
+Virtual classroom platforms now include a wide variety of tools meant to encourage learner participation.
+We have whiteboards, breakout rooms, polls, and text-based chat.
+Live video for everyone is now the norm.
 Including them appropriately in our programs positively impacts our modern learners’ experiences.

 Debunking an Engagement Myth

 When InSync Training designs virtual classroom events, we follow our rule, “Ask learners to do something every three to five minutes.”

 This approach, when used correctly, generates interaction.
 Learners must put fingers on the keyboard to contribute something to the event: contribute an answer in chat, respond to a poll question, put a green mark next to their name if something applies to them.